-Always act with integrity by never taking personal advantage of an opportunity that belongs to Thoughtworks and by recusing yourself from decisions where competing interests may affect your professional conduct and sound decision making.
+Never take personal advantage of an opportunity that belongs to Thoughtworks and recuse yourself from from decisions where competing interests may affect your professional conduct and sound decision making.

 Any activity or relationship that might give rise to a conflict, even when you think you are not biased, should be disclosed as soon as possible according to our process.
 Having a conflict of interest does not necessarily represent a violation of our Code of Conduct, but failure to disclose it does.